 - 3 sticks unsalted butter, room temperature*, 1 & 1/2 cups

 - 5-7 cups powdered sugar

-- Place room temperature butter and vegetable shortening in a mixing bowl.
-Beat them together using an electric mixer until smooth, 1 minute.
+- Place room temperature butter (see note) in a mixing bowl.
+Beat using an electric mixer until smooth, 1 minute.

 - Add in the pumpkin puree and pumpkin pie spice.
 Mix using a spatula.